December 23, 2021 by Andrea Rajic

 At Gable, we speak to company leaders, People Ops and HR departments and Workplace professionals every day.
 When we discuss their needs, there is one main point that we hear from virtually every company: the need to bring employee needs together with a streamlined, more insightful People Operations department.

-Workplace management is an integral part of designing and implementing hybrid and remote work in a way that benefits employee satisfaction, the company’s retention rates, and the overall business results.
+Workplace management is an integral part of designing and implementing hybrid and remote work in a way that benefits employee satisfaction, the company’s retention strategy, and the overall business results.

 The time of a singular workspace - the 9-5 office - has gone, and the needs of employees are evolving.
 Some of them prefer working from home, while others want to remain remote but still have access to workspaces when they need them.
 Some teams need spaces to meet and work together, while others want a quiet area to do focused work twice a week.
 Meanwhile, it’s up to the People teams to implement, manage, and monitor these options.